brianstokesUT/Hybrid-Jay/README.md

 # Hybrid-Jay

+*CITATION HERE*

+##Summary
-Coding notes used to determine paternal ancestry of putative Green Jay x Blue Jay indidual.
+We found a putative hybrid Green Jay x Blue Jay individual in central Texas during Summer 2023. *ADD MORE DETAILS HERE*

+##Data Generation
+Raw fastq files can be found *HERE*.

 ## Determine Genetic Ancestry
 During analysis we considered all possible sources of ancestry within potential jay species found in the state of Texas: